-SEO or Search Engine Optimisation is one of the most fast-paced industries out there; constantly kept on our toes, it is one of the reasons we love it so much.
+SEO or Search Engine Optimisation is one of the most fast-paced industries out there; as a SEO Agency in Exeter we are constantly kept on our toes, it is one of the reasons we love it so much.
 But thinking about what the future holds for the industry can be both exciting and a little daunting.
 Will artificial intelligence (AI) ultimately make search better or worse – we all know Skynet!
 Is the future SERPless?
 And what are the knock-on effects for SEO marketeers?

 So What Is The Future Of Search?

 Artificial Intelligence For SEO – At the moment, AI seems to be all people can talk about, and it seems to be not going anywhere.
 In fact, it’s anticipated that AI will have a significant impact on all things digital marketing.

 We have already been experiencing the effects of AI in search for a while now, since Google released its RankBrain algorithm.
 In short, the aim of RankBrain is to help search engines acknowledge the context of the query, better understand what the user actually wants and not just processing each individual word of the query.
 This is particularly important given the rise of voice or semantic search, which uses more natural language.

 What Is Data Dreaming?

 AI is inherently linked with big data; it’s the data that enables AI to function and for machine learning to transform the way we search now and the near future.
 We are only capable of processing a limited amount of data, which is where AI comes in – to do things that humans cannot or are inherently bad at doing.
 This is where AI in search is heading, gradually replacing and improving on tasks that humans cannot complete.
 We are looking to use the significant processing power of binary to our advantage.